Asian Eyelid Surgery

 Prominent epicanthal folds, often seen in Asian eyelids, can cause a closed or less defined eye appearance.
 Using specialized surgical methods, Dr. V refines the epicanthal fold while preserving ethnic identity, enhancing the eyes’ openness, and improving overall facial harmony.

-Asian Blepharoplasty Transformations
+Before Asian Blepharoplasty Transformations before and after

 The three main techniques Dr. V uses to perform Asian Eyelid surgery include: